wp-plugins/advertising-manager/readme.txt

 * Test with WP 2.7
 * More testing the upgrade functionality from Adsense Deluxe, Adsense Manager, OpenX WP Plug-in
 * Make it able to translate in different languages
+* Ad Zones to allow grouping of ads at a particular location, and switching depending on the visitors language, country, etc.
+* Auto-inserting of ads into posts based on configurable rules (i.e. All Posts, 2nd Paragraph)
+* Localisation: multi-language support
+* Support for Amazon Affiliates and any other networks I hear about.

 == Change Log ==